BobKoto/bob-site/downloads.md

 ## This is the Downloads page:

-Here we can either download files to the Downloads directory or play/display them directly in the browser:
+Here we can either download files to the Downloads directory or play/display them directly in the browser. <br>
+More to come... <br>

-For now just get a pickup with a quick conga riff...
+For now pick yourself uo with a quick conga riff...

 <!--